TheKalbairCo/AR-Dragon-Simulator/README.md

 ## Requirements:
 - Compatible with devices that support ARCore (Android) or ARKit (iOS).
-- Unity version [insert version] or higher for development.
+- Unity version 2022.2 or higher for development.